12-03-2019 06:59 AM - last edited 05-07-2020 08:11 AM

-To determine the Y property based on the layout, I have a label, (shown in screen shot below), in the template with the text set to Round(lblDynamicY.Y/cmptLayoutView.Height, 2)
+To determine the Y property based on the layout, refer to lblY_Reference in the template

 The result of this calculation is I what I use to set the Y properties of the controls.